MadeByMunstersLLC/OneClickContractor-Styleguide/README.md

-# Atomizer-Styleguide
+# One-Click Contractor-Styleguide

-Atomizer's Style guide was built with Middleman - a static site generator created and maintained by Thoughtbot.
+One-Click Contractor's Style guide was built with Middleman - a static site generator created and maintained by Thoughtbot.
 Below you will find the instructions for running the style guide on your local machine.

 Middleman is distributed using the RubyGems package manager.
 This means you will need both the Ruby language runtime installed and RubyGems to begin using Middleman.